GuillaumeMorini/DevNet-Express-3/03-ContinuousIntegration/README.md

 ### 3.2.1 Configure Git information

-* Select the button __Restrict where this project can be run__ for the lable expression select _coreos-slave_.
+* Select the button __Restrict where this project can be run__ for the label expression select _coreos-slave_.

 ![Jenkins restrict](./images/j03.png)